thandipearl/Space-Missions-Data-Analysis-MATLAB-/README.md

 # 🚀 Conclusion

 This project demonstrates how data analysis can uncover meaningful insights in the space industry.
-By leveraging MATLAB for data cleaning, analysis, and visualization, we were able to identify trends in mission success, rocket usage, and global participation in space exploration.
+By leveraging MATLAB for data cleaning, analysis and visualization, we were able to identify trends in mission success, rocket usage and global participation in space exploration.

 ---

-# ⭐ Author

-**Chomi**
 Aspiring Data Analyst | MATLAB | Data Visualization